 - Fatal or non-fatal injury caused due to the negligence (effect of alcohol or drug) of the workman

-- An accident caused due to willful disregard for safety compliances by the workman
+- An accident caused due to willful disregard for safety norms by the workman

-- Injury or accident that doses result in fatality or partial disablement after a period of three days.
+- Injury or accidents resulting in a fatality or partial disablement after a period of three days.